gcovr/gcovr/CONTRIBUTING.rst

     -  clang-13/clang++-13/llvm-cov

     are available everything is OK.
-    For gcc-6, gcc-8, gcc-9, gcc-10, gcc-11, clang-10 and clang-13 you should use the
-    option ``CC=...`` see :ref:`run and filter tests <run tests>`.
+    The test suite uses the newest GCC found in the PATH.
+To use another one you need to set the environment ``CC=...`` see :ref:`run and filter tests <run tests>`.
-    If this isn't OK you
+    If you only have ``gcc`` in your path the version is detected to select the correct reference.
-    can set the reference data to use by setting the environment ``CC_REFERENCE=gcc-8`` or you have to create symlinks for the gcc executables with the following steps.
+    You can also create symlinks for the gcc executables with the following steps.
     You can check the GCC version with gcc --version.
 If the output says version 8, you should also be able to run gcc-8 --version.
 Your Linux distribution should have set all of this up already.